alireza787b/px4xplane/README.md

 ### Automated Setup Script

 This automated script is optimized for using with **WSL** (Windows Subsystem for Linux), where X-Plane runs on Windows, and PX4 SITL runs on Linux (WSL).
-It should also work natively on Ubuntu and other Linux distributions.
+It also works natively on Ubuntu, Linux, and macOS distributions.

 To quickly set up PX4 with X-Plane using WSL (Ubuntu 22.04), follow this simple step: